NOALBS/liveu_stats_bot/README.md

 Adds a chat command to check the current modems and bitrate on the liveu.

+## How do i run this?

+Just download the latest binary from [releases](https://github.com/715209/liveu_stats_bot/releases) and execute it.

 ## Config

 Edit `config.json` to your own settings.